 The speed rating of tires is extremely important, especially if you plan on doing any kind of racing that you will exceed 100 miles per hour.
 The load index and speed rating of the tire can be found after the tire sizing.
 Using the diagram below locate the load index and speed rating:

 Load Index is an assigned number that corresponds to the maximum weight that a tire can support when properly inflated.
-The higher the tire’s load index number, the greater its load carrying capacity.
+The higher the tire’s load index number, the greater its load-carrying capacity.
 I do not recommend choosing a load index tire below the recommended factory tire.
-Keep in mind, load index includes having heavy items in the trunk, passengers and a full tank of gas.
-Below you will find the load index ratings chart:
+Keep in mind, load index includes having heavy items in the trunk, passengers, and a full tank of gas.
+Below you will find the load index rating chart::